SerhatUzbas/serhatflix/README.md

 1) Router must get movie from url and load movie directly.
 (TODO)
 2) Login page will be added.
 (TODO)
 3) At least, one local video will be added.
 (TODO)
+4) Tests will be added.
+(TODO)
-4) Movie icons(in hover stage) does not have same layout as Netflix because of different poster resolution.
+5) Movie icons(in hover stage) does not have same layout as Netflix because of different poster resolution.
 Maybe another API could be preffered. (a bit of regret)
-5) Getting datas in top parent (app.js) is really bad idea especially in performance aspect.
+6) Getting datas in top parent (app.js) is really bad idea especially in performance aspect.
 Too many re-renders occurs and it slows page motion in some parts of site.(hardest regret)

 I am aware of that kind of problems, but I will not change the regret parts, because serhatflix is a practice app, so I will keep in my mind these mistakes and not try again in future projects.